PandasThumb/pandasthumb.github.io/_posts/2025/2025-03-19-martyn-iles-no-longer.md

 <!--more-->

-Here is Mr. Iles's Facebook post dated March 18 or 19:
+Here is a screenshot taken by Mr. Phelps on March 19:

 <figure>
 <img src="/uploads/2025/Iles_No_Longer_1000.jpg" alt="Iles Facebook post"/>